-Association dues and such other deductions as may be properly requested and lawfully permitted shall be deducted, in accordance with applicable state law, biweekly by the City from the salary of each employee, who SMA files with the Cityshall submit a written request to the City that such deduction be made on their employee's behalf.
+Association dues and such other deductions as may be properly requested and lawfully permitted shall be deducted, in accordance with applicable state law, biweekly by the City from the salary of each employee.
+SMA shall submit a written request to the City that such deduction be made on the employee's behalf.